 Just like people, veterinarians have seen that dogs will crave chocolate after just a small taste.
 Most dogs have a very acute sense of smell and will hunt down any chocolate you may have stashed within their reach, so even a small amount might cause a dog to go hunting for more and gorge themselves on the secret stash without the owner's knowledge.

 To complicate matters, theobromine has a half-life of 17 1/2 hours.
 If a dog eats 100 milligrams of chocolate, in 17 1/2 hours there is 50 milligrams of chocolate left in their system.
-In another 17 1/2 hours, there will be 25 milligrams left, and on, and on so chocolate never really leaves the system.
-If that same dog eats a small amount of chocolate every day, it will eventually reach a toxic level so even a dog who ingests a non-toxic level should not be given the chance to increase that amount.
+In another 17 1/2 hours, there will be 25 milligrams left, and so on and so forth.
+So the chocolate never really leaves the system.
+If that same dog eats a small amount of chocolate every day, it will eventually reach a toxic level, so even a dog who ingests a non-toxic level should not be given the chance to increase that amount.

 Owning a dog doesn't mean you need to deprive yourself of your favorite sweets.
-It does mean that you need to be conscious of the effects they have on your animals, just as you need to childproof your home so a child doesn't swallow medications or poisons you should dog-proof things that are toxic to dogs.
+It does mean that you need to be conscious of the effects they have on your animals.
+Just as you need to childproof your home so a child doesn't swallow medications or poisons, you should also dog-proof things that are toxic to dogs.
 Locking up that extra Halloween candy could save your dog's life!